ShaunCurtis/Blazr.BaseData/readme.md

 ## Data Class

 Base database classes represent the data retrieved from and submitted to the database.
-They are used throughout the application anmd belong in the *Core Domain*.
+They are used throughout the application and belong in the *Core Domain*.

 The application uses the original `WeatherForecast` class with the following changes: